agalue/opennms-drift-aws/README.md

 * Combine all UI technologies into the same servers: OpenNMS UI, Kibana, Kafka Manager, etc.

 * Provide a sample Curator implementation (on the ES master servers).

-* Configure PostgreSQL as master/slave with streaming replication.